updated 29 June 2026

 The Government has confirmed that from 1 July 2027, the current 50% CGT discount [for most assets held for more than 12 months] for individuals, partnerships and trusts will effectively be replaced.

-- Future gains after 1 July 2027 move to a new indexed cost-base system [same as the system was pre-1999].
+• Future gains after 1 July 2027 move to a new indexed cost-base system [similar to the system pre-1999].

-- A 30% minimum effective tax rate on real capital gains will apply [this bit was not announced before budget night].
+• A 30% minimum effective tax rate on real capital gains will apply [this bit was not announced before budget night] for gains from 1 July 2027.

 The family home exemption will continue, as will the existing super fund discounts remaining untouched.